AckerlyXu/heima/articles/sql-database/sql-database-long-term-retention.md

 4. List the recovery points available to restore
 5. Restore from the recovery point to the target server within your subscription

-To configure, manage, and restore from long-term backup retention of automated backups in an Azure Recovery Services vault using the Azure portal, see [Manage long-term backup retention usihg the Azure portal](/documentation/articles/sql-database-manage-long-term-backup-retention-portal/).
-To configure, manage, and restore from long-term backup retention of automated backups in an Azure Recovery Services vault using PowerShell, see [Manage long-term backup retention usihg PowerShell](/documentation/articles/sql-database-manage-long-term-backup-retention-powershell/).
+To configure, manage, and restore from long-term backup retention of automated backups in an Azure Recovery Services vault using the Azure portal, see [Manage long-term backup retention usihg the Azure portal](./sql-database-manage-long-term-backup-retention-portal.md).
+To configure, manage, and restore from long-term backup retention of automated backups in an Azure Recovery Services vault using PowerShell, see [Manage long-term backup retention usihg PowerShell](./sql-database-manage-long-term-backup-retention-powershell.md).

 ## How much does long-term backup retention cost?

-Long-term backup retention of an Azure SQL database is charged according to the [Azure backup services pricing rates](/pricing/details/back-up/).
+Long-term backup retention of an Azure SQL database is charged according to the [Azure backup services pricing rates](https://www.azure.cn/pricing/details/back-up/).

 After the Azure SQL Database server is registered to the vault, you are charged for the total storage that is used by the weekly backups stored in the vault.

 ## View available backups stored in long-term backup retention

-To configure, manage, and restore from long-term backup retention of automated backups in an Azure Recovery Services vault using the Azure portal, see [Manage long-term backup retention usihg the Azure portal](/documentation/articles/sql-database-manage-long-term-backup-retention-portal/).
-To configure, manage, and restore from long-term backup retention of automated backups in an Azure Recovery Services vault using PowerShell, see [Manage long-term backup retention usihg PowerShell](/documentation/articles/sql-database-manage-long-term-backup-retention-powershell/).
+To configure, manage, and restore from long-term backup retention of automated backups in an Azure Recovery Services vault using the Azure portal, see [Manage long-term backup retention usihg the Azure portal](./sql-database-manage-long-term-backup-retention-portal.md).
+To configure, manage, and restore from long-term backup retention of automated backups in an Azure Recovery Services vault using PowerShell, see [Manage long-term backup retention usihg PowerShell](./sql-database-manage-long-term-backup-retention-powershell.md).

 ## Disabling Long-term Retention

 The Recovery Service automatically handles cleanup of backups based on the provided retention policy.

 * To stop sending the backups for a specific database to the vault, remove the retention policy for that database.

+    ```
     Set-AzureRmSqlDatabaseBackupLongTermRetentionPolicy –ResourceGroupName 'RG1' –ServerName 'Server1' -DatabaseName 'DB1' -State 'Disabled' -ResourceId $policy.Id
+    ```

+> [!NOTE]
-> [AZURE.NOTE]The backups already in the vault are not be impacted.
+>The backups already in the vault are not be impacted.
 They are automatically deleted by the Recovery Service when their retention period expires.

 ## Removing long-term backup retention backups from the Azure Recovery Services vault

-To remove long-term backup retention backups from the vault, see [Delete long-term backup retention backups](/documentation/articles/sql-database-manage-long-term-backup-retention-powershell/)
+To remove long-term backup retention backups from the vault, see [Delete long-term backup retention backups](./sql-database-manage-long-term-backup-retention-powershell.md)

 ## Long-term backup retention FAQ: